yunfan/punyforth/README.md

 : test-div ( q d -- r )
   ['] div catch dup 0 <> if         \ call div in a "catch block".
 If no exception was thrown, the error code is 0
       dup division_by_zero = if     \ error code is 1099 indicating division by zero
-        print "Error: division by zero"
+        print: "Error: division by zero"
       else
         throw                       \ there was an other error, rethrow it then